Bakir Izetbegović: Foreign policy

 In June 2012, Izetbegović criticized Serbian President Tomislav Nikolić for refusing to recognize the Srebrenica massacre as an act of genocide, saying it was an insult to the survivors.
 Even before criticizing Nikolić, Izetbegović, alongside the leaders of Croatia, Slovenia, and Macedonia, boycotted Nikolić's presidential inauguration due to his denial of the genocide in Srebrenica and claims about Vukovar, a Croatian city devastated during the Croatian War of Independence.
 Some time after, Nikolić apologised for crimes committed by any individual in the name of Serbia, and, in particular, for crimes committed in Srebrenica.

 In October 2012, alongside other Presidency members, Izetbegović met with United States Secretary of State Hillary Clinton in Sarajevo.
 In July 2014, he stated that Gaza "was for many years a target of Israeli attacks" and warned that the world was "becoming used to violence perpetrated by Israel".

-On 7 June 2015, Izetbegović met with Pope Francis in Sarajevo, as part of the Popes's 2015 papal visit to Bosnia and Herzegovina.
+On 7 June 2015, Izetbegović met with Pope Francis in Sarajevo, as part of the Pope's 2015 papal visit to Bosnia and Herzegovina.
 In early 2017, Izetbegović met Egyptian members of the Muslim Brotherhood in the Building of the Presidency.
-In one of his last foreign visits as Presidency member, Izetbegović participated at an EPP summit held in Sofia, Bulgaria on 16 May 2018.
+In one of his last foreign visits as presidency member, Izetbegović participated at an EPP summit held in Sofia, Bulgaria in May 2018.